ryan-tabar/calendar/README.md

 1. Open a terminal and navigate to the project directory.
-2. Run the following command to compile the project:
+2. Run the following command to compile the project: make

 ### Step 3: Executing the Project

 1. After the compilation is successful, an executable named `mini_calendar` will be generated.
 2. To run the program, execute the following command in the terminal:
+   ./mini_calendar
-3. Follow the prompts to enter a date and the number of days to add.
+4. Follow the prompts to enter a date and the number of days to add.
-4. The program will calculate the new date and display the result.
+5. The program will calculate the new date and display the result.

 ### Step 4: Cleaning Up

-To clean up the compiled files, you can run the following command in the terminal:
+To clean up the compiled files, you can run the following command in the terminal: make clean
 This will remove the object files and the `mini_calendar` executable.

 Feel free to explore and modify the code to suit your needs!